 The five-and-a-half-inch display is self-capacitive, which means it detects your finger based on how it changes the charge of the electrodes mounted beneath the glass.
 That means it’s capable of sensing your finger well before it touches the glass.
 And that would have made possible, a bunch of new interface options.

 This particular phone was programmed with only two.
 Mixed View lets you hover your finger over a tile and watch it explode into sub-tiles.
 That is a neat party trick, but in my opinion, not terribly useful.

 We saw similar stuff from Sony and Samsung a few years back.
 Much more impressive to me is the fact that McLaren can sense how it’s being held.

-This is pretty really software at it’s buggiest.
+This is pretty really software at its buggiest.
 And that’s just the tiny taste of the intuitive capabilities Microsoft was cooking up.
-And might still be working on.
+And might still be working on it.

 Some will call this “empty gimmickry”, incapable of ever pushing Windows Phone into relevance.
 And maybe the latter point is true.
 To me though, the McLaren stands for more than that.
 It’s both a landmark to a once-great phone manufacturer and an echo of a Microsoft that once embraced doing things differently.

 Boldly striking out in the opposite direction of the competition, not just for the sake of being different, but because in some ways it’s design choices made more sense.
 And it wasn’t afraid to express that.
 It’s a shame it didn’t work out.